Characteristics of Effective Learning

 Understanding the world

 Children are supported in developing their knowledge; skill and understanding that help them make sense of the world.
 As well as regular setting materials and resources including our woodwork area, we have many visits from our local community as well as the opportunity to attend other sites such as the local old peoples home and local library.
-Our Forest School is an outstanding resource and every child is given the opportunity to attend Forest School sessions at least once a week.
+Our Outdoor Learning is an outstanding resource and every child is given the opportunity to attend Outdoor Learning sessions at least once a week.
 Their learning is then supported through offering opportunities to use a range of tools safely, encounter creatures, people, plants and objects in their natural environment and in real life situations.